 Texas has a storied history, filled with triumphs and tragedies.
-Towns all over Texas have grown up and blossomed into lively communities.
-But for every busy city and large metropolitan area, there are dozens of tiny towns that just didn't make it.
-It is estimated that there are over 900 ghost towns peppered across the Lone Star State in varying stages of decay.
-Some were abandoned due to economic crisis, some due to the emergence of the interstates, and some just died along with their residents.
+Towns all over the state have grown up and blossomed into active communities.
+But for every busy city and large metropolitan area, there are dozens of tiny towns that didn't make it.
+It is estimated that there are over 900 ghost towns peppered across the Lone Star State in varying stages of decay, some failing as recently as the 20th century.
+Some were abandoned due to the economic crisis, some due to the emergence of the interstates, and some just died along with their residents.
+From Port City and Galveston to West Texas (you'll come across them if you're driving to California), there are more ghost towns than you might think.

-An oil boomtown gone bust, Eliasville was settled in the 1870's, but really took off in the 1920's with the oil boom of 1921.
-Everything comes to an end, however, and Eliasville's population had dwindled down to about 100 by 1980.
+An oil boomtown gone bust, this Texas town was settled in the 1870s, but really took off in the 1920s with the oil boom of 1921.
+Everything comes to an end, however, and Eliasville's population had dwindled to about 100 by 1980.

 Originally named Coyote, Gilliland was renamed after a district judge in 1907.
 Today Gilliland is little more than some disused buildings, rusting in the Texas heat.